gravity-platform/doc/source/_pages/guides/developer_guide.md

 For you to start developing on most parts of the platform you will need a suitable workstation.

-We recommend copiouos amounts of RAM as well as a fast SSD for being able to work effectivly.
+We recommend copious amounts of RAM as well as a fast SSD for being able to work effectivly.
 You will probably get away with HDD based systems and 4 GB of RAM but you will certainly incur a noticable performance penalty.